dhananjay12/spring-microservice-demo/prometheus-grafana/README.md

 ## Services

-All images have port `8080` and exposed on different ports.
+All java images have port `8080` and exposed on different ports.

 Frontend - http://localhost